-- dates and cost of any purchases made during the year and/or proceeds from the sale of any plant equipment or property and details of any finance arrangements including hire purchase or chattel finance - list of all business assets showing: - date of purchase, price, description and details of any finance arrangements - costs of any additions or improvements - details of any repairs or maintenance - check if temporary full expensing applies (visit ato.gov.au/depreciation) - details of any government-related payments, grants or rebates (including COVID-19 support payments or grants) - copy of statements for all loans owed by the business (and total interest paid for the year), with balances as at 30 June - make sure your Single Touch Payroll (STP) information is correct and then make a finalisation declaration in your STP-enabled software.
-If you're not reporting through STP visit ato.gov.au/STP or speak to your accountant. - tell your employees not to expect a payment summary from you for information reported through STP.
+- dates and cost of any purchases made during the year and/or proceeds from the sale of any plant equipment or property and details of any finance arrangements including hire purchase or chattel finance - list of all business assets showing: - date of purchase, price, description and details of any finance arrangements - costs of any additions or improvements - details of any repairs or maintenance - check if temporary full expensing applies (visit ato.gov.au/depreciation) - details of any government-related payments, grants or rebates (including support payments or grants) - copy of statements for all loans owed by the business (and total interest paid for the year), with balances as at 30 June - make sure your Single Touch Payroll (STP) information is correct and then make a finalisation declaration in your STP-enabled software by 14 July - tell your employees not to expect a payment summary from you for information reported through STP.
 Their new income statement will be used to pre-fill their tax return through myGov or their registered tax agent.
 If your employees need help, they can visit ato.gov.au/STPforemployees - summary of payments to contractors, labour hire payments and agreements etc.